nvoynov/cleon/README.md

 ### Generating whole domains

 If you like everything above, maybe [Dogen](https://github.com/nvoynov/dogen) could be your next step. `Dogen` provides a model for describing domains, a DSL for creating such models, and the domain generator that creates whole domain skeleton with guars, services and entities in the Cleon's way.

+As the simplest case, you can just place a few Cleon's calls in a command-line scenario.

 ## Story